Gulu-Sheffield Mental Health Partnership

-Since 2012 we’ve been part of the Gulu-Sheffield Mental Health Partnership which aims to work together and share best practice to improve the mental health support available in Uganda.
+Since 2012 we have been part of the Gulu-Sheffield Mental Health Partnership which aims to work together and share best practice to improve the mental health support available in Uganda.

-We've been working in partnership with an number of organisations in both Sheffield and Gulu, including the Gulu Regional Referral Hospital, the District Health Office and two service user and carer led organisations, Mental Health Uganda Gulu Branch and Heartsounds Uganda.
+We've been working in partnership with a number of organisations in both Sheffield and Gulu, including the Gulu Regional Referral Hospital and the District Health Office.
+This also includes two service user and carer led organisations, Mental Health Uganda Gulu Branch and Heartsounds Uganda.

 Uganda, in particular the northern region, was the centre of a civil war which began in the early 1980s and raged for more than 20 years.